adamfries/furrow_length/celegans_oocyte_detection/for_publication/README.md

 ## KNOWN ISSUES:
 The code is sensitive to other objects in the field, removing unwanted objects outside the cortex is necessary for the code to work properly.
+Whether this is done at the scope or through image processing is up to you.